decentralized-identity/didcomm.org/site/content/protocols/survey/0.1/readme.md

         "thid": "5689db78-5123-2aad-448d-0203107fee11"
     },
     "response": {
+        "response_type": "data",
-        "data": "json string containing the answers given by the responder" },
+        "data": "json string containing the answers given by the responder", },
 }
 ```

+The items in the message are as follows:

 - `@type` -- required, must be as above
 - `@id` -- required, must be as defined in [RFC 0005 DIDComm]
 - `~thread` -- required, must be as defined in [RFC 0008 Message ID and Threading], same as the request
-- `request` -- required, an item containing a JSONForms JSON structures.
-MUST be a single JSONForms request
+- `request` -- required, an item containing a JSONForms JSON structures. must be a single JSONForms request
+    - `response_type` -- required, the type of response, must be `data` if the survey was completed and returns the answer data.
+If the responder declines the survey the `response_type` must be `decline`
--- `data` -- required, contains the answers provided by the responder
+    - `data` -- required, if `response_type` is `data` and will contain the answers provided by the responder, optional with other `response_type`'s

 ### Problem Report Message